I came up with a dozen entries for the Late Show with David Letterman website's

 Script: Jerry Siegel.
 Pencils, Inks, Letters: Joe Shuster.
 Colors: Unknown.

-On the heels of the Feb.
-29th date seeing print in a 1976 DC calendar and those occasional lettercolumns, Alan Moore used it in the acclaimed tale “For the Man Who Has Everything”, drawn by his Watchmen co-creator Dave Gibbons for 1985’s Super-man Annual.
-The same calendar gave alter ego Clark Kent’s birthday as June 18th, however, carrying on from a 1973 story establishing the date as that of Kal-El's arrival on Earth.
-Writer Cary Bates may have chosen that month based on the character’s 1938 introduction in the pages of Action Comics #1, bearing a cover date of June but on newsstands at least one month prior — despite which DC celebrated Superman’s 50th anniversary with a party on the Friday before Leap Day, instead of in April, May, or June!
+On the heels of the February 29th date seeing print in a 1976 DC calendar and those occasional lettercolumns, Alan Moore used it in the acclaimed tale “For the Man Who Has Everything”, drawn by his Watchmen co-creator Dave Gibbons for 1985’s Superman Annual.
+The same calendar gave alter ego Clark Kent’s birthday as June 18th, however, carried over from a 1973 story establishing the date as that of Kal-El's arrival on his adoptive planet.
+Writer Cary Bates may have chosen that month based on the character’s 1938 introduction in the pages of Action Comics #1, bearing a cover date of June but on newsstands at least one month prior — despite which DC celebrated Superman’s 50th anniversary in 1988 with a party on the Friday before Leap Day, instead of in April, May, or June!

 I'm sure that the world doesn't need another Oscars analysis.
 And while that hasn't stopped me the past couple of years, real-life concerns have me too distracted right now to forge ahead with any prolonged insight; neither my head nor my heart is in the game.